fjames86/cerberus/README.md

 * Clients need to be able to use their TGT to request tickets for any other principal they require.
 * Application servers need to be able to authenticate tickets that are presented to them.

 In the long term, it would be good to have a full key-distribution center (KDC) included.
-This is much bigger task because now you need to have some secure database of principals/keys etc. Accessing the database would probably entail some form of LDAP access, which is a massive task in itself.
+This is a much bigger task because now you need to have some secure database of principals/keys etc. Accessing the database would probably entail some form of LDAP access, which is a massive task in itself.
 This can wait until a later date.